Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Certification of low volatile organic compound (VOC) emitting products, including furniture, furnishings, and building materials

-Requirements: Products must undergo rigorous emissions testing to ensure compliance with strict indoor air quality standards.
+What are the Requirements: Products must undergo rigorous emissions testing to ensure compliance with strict indoor air quality standards.
 Testing follows recognized methods such as the California Department of Public Health (CDPH) Standard Method and ANSI/BIFMA standards.

-Description: The MAS Certified Green® program, developed by Materials Analytical Services, LLC (MAS), is an accredited third-party certification that helps consumers and businesses select products that meet strict emission standards.
+What does it mean: The MAS Certified Green® program, developed by Materials Analytical Services, LLC (MAS), is an accredited third-party certification that helps consumers and businesses select products that meet strict emission standards.
 It is also part of initiatives like Wayfair’s "Shop Sustainably," which promotes environmentally friendly purchasing decisions.

 Link: MAS Certified Green® Official Website